CCFL Boston 5 x 5 Rules

 - Shovel passes are allowed, but must be received beyond the line of scrimmage.
 Successful attempts before the line of scrimmage will be considered a screen/run play.

 - The quarterback has a five-second “pass clock.”
-If a pass is not thrown within the six (5) seconds, a penalty flag will be thrown.
+If a pass is not thrown within the six (5) seconds, a marker will be thrown or referee will make an announcment either verbal or timer-alarm.
+The play will continue until the referee blows the play dead.
 The down is consumed and a 5-yard penalty will be enforced.
 Once the ball is handed off, the five-second rule no longer is in effect.
 If the QB is not rushed, and 5-second pass clock penalty will be enforced and play whistled dead at the seven (7) second mark.If the QB has an allowable run play to use, there must be an action towards the line of scrimmage if he is rushed by the defense.
 The QB may only run with the ball if he is rushed by the defense.
 If the QB passes the ball after the five-second clock, it is an illegal forward pass and will be penalized appropriately.
 If the illegal pass is intercepted, the defense may refuse the penalty and take possession of the ball.

 - If the ball is handed off or lateraled behind the line of scrimmage, the 5-second count continues.
 The player receiving the handoff may run or pass the ball within five (5) seconds.
 After the five-second count is reached, the referee will indicate the option to pass the ball has expired by removing his cap or dropping a marker.
 The player receiving the handoff or lateral may only run with the ball.
 If the player passes the ball, it is an illegal forward pass and will be penalized appropriately.
 If the illegal pass is intercepted, the defense may refuse the penalty and take possession of the ball.